Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

-The best dynamical probe of the black hole presence are stellar orbits.
+Massive black holes in galaxies are not isolated.
+Like observed for the center of the Milky Way, SMBHs are embedded in the dense stellar cluster, see \citet{1998AJ....116.2263L,2014CQGra..31x4007S,2016ApJ...821...44F}.
+The cusp-like stellar cluster surrounding the SMBH is also expected from a pure theoretical treatment, see \citet{1976ApJ...209..214B,1977ApJ...216..883B} and \citet{1977ApJ...217..287Y}.
+Therefore, the best dynamical probe of the black hole presence are bound stellar orbits inside the sphere of gravitational influence of SMBHs.
 Stars have significantly larger ratios of their mass to their cross-section than orbiting gas clouds.
 Therefore they are not sensitive to non-gravitational forces, which makes the potential mass determination reliable.
 However, the length-scale on which the potential of the SMBH prevails over the stellar cluster potential is rather small in comparison with the typical galaxy size.
 One can derive the radius of the influence of the SMBH in a galactic bulge by considering a typical Keplerian velocity at the distance $r$ from the SMBH of mass $M_{\bullet}$, $v_{\rm K}=\sqrt{GM_{\bullet}/r}$.
 By comparing the Keplerian velocity to the average one-of-sight velocity dispersion of stars $\sigma_{\star}$, one arrives to the critical length-scale, below which the gravitational potential is dominated by the point mass of $M_{\bullet}$,

 If we consider for the numerical evaluation the black hole mass of $M_{\bullet}=10^7\,M_{\odot}$ and the average velocity dispersion of stars in the bulge (on large scales), $\sigma_{\star}=100\,{\rm km\,s^{-1}}$, the influence radius typically extends on the scales from a fraction of a parsec to several parsecs,